|

 Legolas cleared his throat.
 "I get the impression that men

-are somewhat smaller," he said.
+are generally somewhat smaller," he said.

-Haldir and Gimli looked interested but Legolas did not elaborate.
+Haldir and Gimli looked interested, but Legolas did not elaborate.

 "Well," he said, springing down from Arod and tying